College graduate, freelance writer, cooking aficionado. Political junkie by day and screenwriter by night.

 Gerald Ford was the butt of jokes on Saturday Night Live.
 Chevy Chase depicted the President as a clumsy buffoon.
 The sketches ended up drawing record ratings, launching the SNL cast into stardom and helping the show become one of the longest-running programs in television history.

 While Gerald Ford had a number of political mishaps including pardoning Nixon, the 38th president was a star linebacker for the Michigan Wolverines, which went undefeated for two years in 1932 and 1933.
 Ford ended up receiving offers from Chicago Bears and the Green Bay Packers but passed.

 Ford ended up joining the U.S. Navy during World War II and rose to the rank of Lt.
 Commander.
 Ford took part in several operations in the Pacific, including the Battle of the Philippine Sea.

-Lincoln has become the most worshiped and vilified president in American history.
-History constantly shines a glowing light as a martyr who preserved the Union.
-Lincoln's views on slavery didn't always live up to his views.
+Lincoln has become the most worshiped president in American history.
+History constantly shines a glowing light on him as a martyr who preserved the Union.
+But Lincoln's views on slavery didn't always live up to his views.